sameerjain01/AWSCA002Notes/README.md

 - Security group are VPC resources (i.e. they do not span across VPC)
 - Same security group can be tied to multiple instances and multiple AZs
 - Subnet ID cannot be used as Source in Inbound Rules
+- You can specify separate rules for inbound and outbound traffic.
+- Security group rules enable you to filter traffic based on protocols and port numbers.
+- When you create a new security group, it has no inbound rules.
+Therefore, no inbound traffic originating from another host to your instance is allowed until you add inbound rules to the security group.

 Assumption here is that VPC is still in default setting (nothing has changed in SG setting)
 - In Default Security Group